-In light of the recent COVID-19 outbreak and social distancing protocols, companies are turning to virtual interviewing over traditional in-person interviewing.
+In light of the recent COVID-19 outbreak and social distancing protocols, firms are turning to virtual interviewing over traditional in-person interviewing.
 While face-to-face engagement is typically the preferred method for hiring, it’s imperative that companies take the right measures at this time to ensure the health and well-being of all parties.

 Even though interviewing from the comfort of your own home sounds convenient, you want to take this method as seriously as you would an in-person meeting.

-Here are a few recommendations on getting yourself set up for success.
+Below are a few recommendations on getting yourself set up for success.

 Most likely, the recruiter will send over step by step instructions on how to join the virtual interview.
 To avoid the embarrassment of technical difficulties, test the internet bandwidth of the location where you plan to interview by video calling your family or friends and having a mock conversation.